harishnr93/CNN_imgClassification_py/README.md

-# Animal Faces Classification using Convolutional Neural Network (CNN)
+# Image Classification using Convolutional Neural Network (CNN)

 ## Overview
-This project implements a deep learning pipeline to classify images of animal faces using a Convolutional Neural Network (CNN).
-The dataset is downloaded from Kaggle and consists of images categorized into different animal classes.
+This project implements a deep learning pipeline to classify images of animal faces and bean-leaf-lesions using a Convolutional Neural Network (CNN) and pretrained model.
+The dataset is downloaded from Kaggle and consists of images categorized into different classes.

 ## Features
 - Automatically downloads and prepares the dataset from Kaggle.